jminjares4/MSP432-Example-Codes/Analog to Digital Converter (ADC)/3-Axis Accelerometer/README.md

 # **3-Axis Accelerometer :zap:**

 ## **Description**
-This program will read multiple channels of ADC to determine the position of an Accelerometer.
+This program will read multiple channels of ADC to determine the position of an `Accelerometer (ADXL335)`.
 In addition the program will contain structures related to the Accelerometer(The x, y, and z-axis).
-Once the ADC gathers the readings, they will be displayed onto an Liquid Crystal Display (LCD).
+Once the ADC gathers the readings, they will be displayed onto an `Liquid Crystal Display (LCD)`.

 ## **Pinout**
 ![image](https://user-images.githubusercontent.com/60948298/146273491-d2079ae0-385a-4f9a-ac03-24f95911efea.png)